GaryCollinsAI-Sec/Bug-Bounty-Hunter-Lab/README.md

 <h3>3.
 Target &amp; Attacker Deployment</h3>
 <ul>
   <li>Start DVWA and verify it receives a LAN IP from the pfSense DHCP pool.</li>
-  <li>Boot Kali Linux and access the pfSense WebGUI at https://10.0.0.1.</li>
   <li>Configure Static DHCP Mappings for the DVWA machine to maintain a consistent attack target.</li>
 </ul>